Miss Klamath County-Miss City of Sunshine is an official local preliminary competition for young women ages 14-28 under the Miss America Opportunity.

 Left to right: Tenaya Cherrick, Miss Klamath County’s Teen 2025; Payton Idrogo, Miss Klamath County 2025; Melanie Potter, Miss City of Sunshine 2025; Jaden Riley Miss City of Sunshine’s Teen 2025

-The Miss Klamath County-Miss City of Sunshine Organization is a local preliminary competition to Miss Oregon under the Miss America Opportunity, and offers scholarships to every young woman that compete in our program.
+The Miss Klamath County-Miss City of Sunshine Organization is a local preliminary competition to Miss Oregon under the Miss America Opportunity, and offers scholarships to every young woman who competes in our program.

 Since 2022 alone, we’ve given away over $100,000 in scholarships and in-kind donations to local delegates.
-Additionally, every competing delegate in our local program walks away with a guaranteed scholarship, whether she places or not!
+Additionally, every competing delegate in our local program receives a guaranteed scholarship, whether she places or not!

 Click on the Miss and Teen links above to meet our 2025 titleholders!

-Miss Klamath County-Miss City of Sunshine Scholarship Organization has been fortunate to award in excess of one million dollars in scholarships and awards to local participants.
+Miss Klamath County-Miss City of Sunshine Scholarship Organization has been fortunate to award more than one million dollars in scholarships and awards to local participants.

 Founded in 1966, over the course of our existence, local delegates have promoted and advocated for such platforms as Literacy, Character Education, Cancer Awareness, Drug and Alcohol Abuse Education, Early Childhood Education and a host of other issues highly relevant to our community, our state and our nation.
 Delegates have given thousands of hours in volunteer service to a myriad of organizations in our community.